moh-allahbakhsh/factify/README.md

-# factify
+# Factify
 FactiFy (Factual Analysis and Content Truth Identification for You) is a groundbreaking open-source browser extension designed to create a safer, more transparent, and educational digital environment for children and young adults.
+This repository is the basic backend part of the Factify project.
 Factify is committed to providing a safe and informative space for users.
 This repository contains a demonstration of a content safety tool we're developing to help us achieve that goal.

 ## What it Does